Spectral Measures of Spiked Random Matrices: Introduction

-where $c_{\alpha,\theta}$, $d_{\alpha,\theta}$ and $x_{\alpha,\theta}$ are explicit constants, see Propositions \ref{prop: Wigner case explicit comput of limiting measure} and \ref{prop: Wishart case explicit comput of limiting measure}.
 Hence, by \eqref{eq: intro eq proj non-outlier}, the limiting profiles for the averaged square projections of non-outlier eigenvectors are also explicit.
 We give numerical simulations that agree with our predictions, see Subsections \ref{subsec: Wigner explicit} and \ref{subsec: Wishart explicit}.
 In the covariance setting, Bloemendal, Knowles, Yau and Yin proved that individual square projections of non-outlier eigenvectors that are associated to eigenvalues in the vicinity of the edge (of $b$) converge towards a chi squared random variable with given variance (see \cite[Theorem 2.20]{MR3449395}).
 Although it requires an averaging step, our result completes the picture as it is concerned with eigenvectors associated to any fixed location of the bulk of the spectrum.
 We believe that the convergence still holds for smaller averaging windows and provide numerical simulations supporting this conjecture at the end of Section \ref{sec: proof averaged}.

 Let us finally say a few words about previous use of spectral measures in the literature.
 Benaych-Georges, Enriquez and Micha\"il, in \cite{benaych2018eigenvectors}, obtained informations on the eigenvectors of a diagonal deterministic matrix perturbed by a random symmetric matrix.
 In a series of works (the most recent being \cite{gamboa2018sum}), Gamboa, Nagel and Rouault studied spectral measures of some classical ensembles of random matrix theory and their connections with sum rules.
 More related to our setting, in \cite{MR2330979}, Bai, Miao and Pan studied the spectral measure at the first vector of the canonical basis $e_1$ in general covariance cases, in the absence of spike.